xinqilin/hugo_website/content/post/Spring/@Autowired.md

 DisableComments: false
 ---

-# @Autowired is not recommended

-intellij 在使用 Bean Autowired 會跳出的警告 (Eclipse 不會)
+``intellij 在使用 Bean Autowired 會跳出的警告 (Eclipse 不會)``

 ```

 Field injection is not recommended
-Inspection info: Spring Team recommends: "Always use constructor based dependency injection in your beans.
+Inspection info: Spring Team recommends:
+"Always use constructor based dependency injection in your beans.
  Always use assertions for mandatory dependencies".

  ```
 <br>